jervine/rpi-temp-humid-monitor/README.md

 Using a thd init script means that we don't need to modify /etc/rc.local - which is useful for me as this file is used by other projects and can be overwritten at times.

+## UPDATED - 23 June 2015
+Fixed a bug in the code where the script would crash as I hadn't passed the temperature and humidity difference tolerances allowed to the loop.
+If an erroneous reading was made, the script would crash.

 ## UPDATED - 19 June 2015
 The updateMysql.py script has been updated to provide a method of retrying failed MySQL updates.
 Primarily this was added so that when the server is booted up, the daemon version of the code can retry a number of times before giving up, as the MySQL server will not necessarily have finished starting up.